sergeiudris/ipfs-cube/README.md

-# ipfs-client
+# ipfs-simple
 like torrent client, but for ipfs, with search

 ## goal

 - like https://github.com/Tribler/tribler torrent client, but for ipfs
 - with search: search files on IPFS like tribler and BTDig allow to search torrents
-- app should be completely free, open source, no ads or anything - just a program that does its thing
-- simple: no ratio limits, no barriers, no rewards etc. - just a program, like transmission on linux, but with search
+- just a program: simple, free, open source, no barriers, no ratio limits, no ads, no rewards etc. - just a program that does its thing, like transmission on linux, but with search